renovatebot/renovate/docs/usage/key-concepts/dependency-dashboard.md

 #### Require approval for major updates

-Major updates are likely to break tests and/or require manual work before they can be merged.
+Major updates often contain breaking changes which require manual changes in your code before they can be merged.
-So maybe you only want to get major updates when you approve them.
+So maybe you only want to get major updates when you have sufficient time to check them carefully.

 Dependency Dashboard Approval is far superior to disabling major updates because at least you can fully see what's pending on the dashboard, instead of updates being totally invisible.